dong-zeyu/java-project2017/README.md

+# Flight-System

-This is the main class of flight system project designed by group No.25
+This is the main class of flight system project of 2017 Java Project in SUSTC
 <p>The feature of this flight system:
 <ul>
 		<li>containing all of the functions required</li>